rampal-punia/Django-Chat/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Disclaimer

+This project is intended as a learning exercise and demonstration of integrating various technologies, including:

+- Django
+- Django Channels
+- Django REST Framework
+- LangChain
+- Hugging Face Endpoint APIs

+Please note that this application is not designed or tested for production use.
+It serves as an educational resource and a showcase of technology integration rather than a production-ready web application.

+Contributors and users are welcome to explore, learn from, and build upon this project for educational purposes.

 ## License